apaivinen/apaivinen.github.io/_posts/2024-01-13-Revoke-User-Sign-In-Sessions-by-Logic-App-Sentinel-Playbook.md

 mermaid: false
 published: true
 ---
-# Revoke user sign-in sessions from Entra ID using a Logic App in Azure Sentinel

 The original **Revoke-AADSignInSessions playbook** from the **Azure Sentinel repository**, provided by the **Microsoft Entra ID solution**, had some minor issues.
 Specifically, the incident-triggered playbook couldn't be attached to Sentinel's Automation Rule, preventing it from being used automatically when an incident is created.
 However, when I began working on it, I realized that instead of merely fixing the trigger, I could enhance the solution to better suit my requirements.

 Original playbook outline: